brentvollebregt/nitratine.net/posts/price-per-unit/post.md

 </div>

 ## Features
-- 4 unit types (Weight, Volume, Length and Pieces) with sub units
+- 4 unit types (Weight, Volume, Length and Pieces) with sub-units
 - Easily change the currency symbol
 - Summary of calculated unit/$
 - Can view all items converted to one single unit